Creating Your First Node

 // We use tokio::spawn to avoid blocking the closure tokio::spawn(emit_hello_world_loop(runner, token));

-Additionally, the tag and name assigned to your node provide version isolation.
-If the node’s interfaces change in a future update, dependent nodes won’t break—they continue using the previous version until explicitly migrated.
+Additionally, the tag and name assigned to your node provide contract isolation.
+When the node’s interfaces change in a way that breaks consumers, you publish under a new tag (e.g. v2); dependent nodes that pin the old tag keep working until they are explicitly migrated.